corumj/ansible-patch-scheduling/README.md

 # ansible-advanced-scheduling
-An advanced scheduling lookup to allow patching 18 days after patch tuesday
+An advanced scheduling lookup to allow patching an arbitrary number of days after patch tuesday

 ## Instructions for using this lookup plugin